It’s the time of year that causes parents to rejoice and kids to feel sudden, sharp pains in their stomachs: back to school time.

 Make sure they get breakfast!

-We noted a few weeks ago that breakfast is an incredibly important meal.
+Breakfast is an incredibly important meal.
 A good breakfast can make or break your child’s day, so ensure that breakfast becomes part of the routine.
 Even if your kids don’t like getting up earlier to eat, they’ll feel much better throughout the day.